Steve-O-Murphy/Portfolio/Readme.md

 * Video Analytics API Developers Reference

     The Analytics API provides insight into viewership metrics, such as the total number of times a video was viewed.
 I wrote this information from scratch.
+A PDF is available in the file list at the top of this page.

-* Edgio Storage API Reference
+* Storage API Reference Guide

-    The Edgio Storage API allows developers to perform actions such as uploading content to the Cloud Storage platform.
+    The Storage API allows developers to perform actions such as uploading content to the Cloud Storage platform.
 I transformed this information from a 15-page Word document to beautiful HTML and PDF format with syntax highlighting and code samples.
+A PDF is available in the file list at the top of this page.

 ### SDK documentation